Harvard Law School

 The Legal 500

 David Attisani is co-chairman of the firm’s Insurance & Reinsurance Group, one of the leading practices of its kind in the US, which is top-ranked by Reactions (#1 reinsurance and litigation firm in 2012) and by The 2013 Legal 500 guide to preeminent law firms.
-He is also co-chairman of the ABA’s Reinsurance Subcommittee.
+He is also co-chairman of the ABA’s Reinsurance Subcommittee and a member of the ARIAS-US Education Committee (2013-present).

 Mr. Attisani is also a fellow in the American College of Coverage and Extracontractual Counsel, a group of preeminent insurance and reinsurance lawyers in the US and Canada.
-Membership is by nomination only and is limited to 1,000 lawyers who must have at least 15 years of experience.
+Membership is obtained by nomination only and is limited to 1,000 lawyers with at least 15 years of experience.

-Insurance & Reinsurance Litigation: insurance coverage and reinsurance arbitration and litigation on behalf of reinsurers, cedents and intermediaries; risk management; alternative dispute resolution; coverage arbitration and litigation for insurance companies involving financial issues, environmental damage, E&O/D&O, variable annuities, asbestos, 9/11 losses, clergy abuse claims, toxic tort and health insurance.
+Insurance & Reinsurance Litigation: insurance coverage and reinsurance arbitration and litigation on behalf of reinsurers, cedents and intermediaries; risk management; alternative dispute resolution; coverage arbitration and litigation for insurance companies involving financial issues, environmental damage, E&O/D&O, variable annuities, asbestos, 9/11 losses, clergy abuse claims, toxic tort and health risks (Obamacare).

 - Currently represent top reinsurer in well-publicized dispute involving fungal contamination allegedly attributed to pharma products.